t0rus1/comfort-science-website/_products/adult-drama-lettuce.md

 name: Adult Drama Limo
 description_markdown: >-
   Beanbag with foam filled inner bag and removable cover in luxurious corduroy fabric.
-The cover is non-crease and washable in cold water.&nbsp;
+The cover is non-crease and washable in cold water

   Our supplier&nbsp;**Hertex**&nbsp;describes their fabric as: